CxRes/events-query-test/sections/single-notification.md

 To be notified of the next event(s) on a resource using {{&protocol}}, a client can send an empty query.
 A server MUST consider a request with an empty query in an appropriate media-type made using the `QUERY` method ({{HTTP-QUERY, Section 3}}) as a subscription request for a single event-notification.

 {: #single-notification-request-conneg}
-A client can, as usual, negotiate the form of the event-notification using header fields.
+Since the content of the response is an event-notification, a client can negotiate its form in the usual manner with header fields.

 ~~~ http-message
 {::include examples/single-notification/request.http}